MeleeHD/MeleeHD/readme.txt

 	Remaking textures: specifications

-		Remade textures should be 16 times longer on each axis and enumerate at 256 times the pixels They should be placed in folders where the folder names describe the purpose of the textures These folders should be subfolders in a logical hierarchy to be determined by the developers
+                You should first make sure you are not working on a texture on which someone else is working You can make sure of this by checking http://meleehd.boards.net/thread/2/on-textures-working If your texture is unclaimed, it is most organized for everyone for you to claim it there Remade textures should be 16 times longer on each axis and enumerate at 256 times the pixels They should be placed in folders where the folder names describe the purpose of the textures These folders should be subfolders in a logical hierarchy to be determined by the developers